ganzeveld/MLC-CHEM/README.md

 Repository of the Multi-Layer Canopy - CHemistry and Exchange Modelling system (=MLC-CHEM).

 Developed by Laurens Ganzeveld and many contributing users of the modelling system to study atmosphere-biosphere exchange of reactive compounds and aerosols.
-* The model system is especially developed to be applied in a so-called offline set-up, driven by first-estimates of drivers such as radition, wind speed, temperatures and moisture or driven by read-in, measured micrometeorology and surface/mixed layer tracer concentrations, to support analysis of field observations.
+* The model system is especially developed to be applied in a so-called offline set-up especially to support analysis of field observations.
+The model is driven by first-order estimates of drivers such as radition, wind speed, temperatures, moisture, LAI and roughness or driven by read-in, measured micrometeorological and surface cover parameters and surface/mixed layer tracer concentrations,
 * MLC-CHEM can be run both on windows and linux systems, with simulations spanning from some days to multiple years
 * One can compare simulated and observed trace gas fluxes and in-canopy concentration gradients as a function of the coupled representation of in-canopy biogenic emissions, dry deposition, chemistry and turbulent transport
 * The role of these canopy processes can also be evaluated by interpretation of process tendencies and by conducting sensitivity experiments (de)activating/modifying these processes